Disk scheduling is done by operating systems to schedule I/O requests arriving for the disk. Disk scheduling is also known as I/O scheduling.

 - High variance of response time as SSTF favours only some requests

 - SCAN: In SCAN algorithm the disk arm moves into a particular direction and services the requests coming in its path and after reaching the end of disk, it reverses its direction and again services the request arriving in its path.
-So, this algorithm works like an elevator and hence also known as elevator algorithm.
+So, this algorithm works as an elevator and hence also known as elevator algorithm.
 As a result, the requests at the midrange are serviced more and those arriving behind the disk arm will have to wait.

 - High throughput